 The demo Scala Play CI pipeline performs a build matrix with two parallel jobs, each running on a different version of Java.
 The build runs sbt and Gradle tasks.

 # .semaphore/semaphore.yml # Use the latest stable version of Semaphore 2.0 YML syntax: version: v1.0 # Name of your pipeline.
-In this example we connect two pipelines with # a promotion, so it helps to differentiate what's the job of each. name: Semaphore example for Scala Play # An agent defines the environment in which your code runs. # It is a combination of one of available machine types and operating # system images.
+In this example we connect two pipelines with # a promotion, so it helps to differentiate the job of each. name: Semaphore example for Scala Play # An agent defines the environment in which your code runs. # It is a combination of one of available machine types and operating # system images.
 See: # - https://docs.semaphoreci.com/ci-cd-environment/machine-types/ # - https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/ agent: machine: type: e1-standard-2 os_image: ubuntu1804 # Blocks define the structure of a pipeline and are executed sequentially. # Each block has a task that defines one or many parallel jobs.
-Jobs define # the commands to execute. # - https://docs.semaphoreci.com/guided-tour/concepts/ blocks: - name: "Scala with Play" task: env_vars: # Define an environment variable # Needed for use in scripts/test-sbt and scripts/test-gradle # - https://docs.semaphoreci.com/guided-tour/environment-variables-and-secrets/ - name: SCALA_VERSION value: "2.12.6" # Commands in prologue run at the beginning of each parallel job. # - https://docs.semaphoreci.com/reference/pipeline-yaml-reference/ prologue: commands: - cd $HOME - ls -lah # Checkout code from Git repository.
-This step is mandatory if the # job is to work with your code. - checkout # sem-version expects binary version: - sem-version scala 2.12 # Restore dependencies from cache, command won't fail if key is # missing.
-More on caching: # - https://docs.semaphoreci.com/reference/toolbox-reference/#cache - cache restore sbt-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt),sbt-$SEMAPHORE_GIT_BRANCH,sbt-master - cache restore ivy2-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt),ivy2-$SEMAPHORE_GIT_BRANCH,ivy2-master - cache restore gradle-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt),gradle-$SEMAPHORE_GIT_BRANCH,gradle-master jobs: - name: Tests # Define variables for a build matrix # - https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#matrix matrix: - env_var: JAVA_VERSION values: ["8", "11"] commands: - sem-version java $JAVA_VERSION - ./scripts/test-sbt - ./scripts/test-gradle # Commands in epilogue run at the end of each parallel job. epilogue: commands: - cd $HOME - ls -lah - cache store sbt-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt) .sbt - cache store ivy2-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt) .ivy2/cache - cache store gradle-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt) .gradle/caches
+Jobs define # the commands to execute. # - https://docs.semaphoreci.com/essentials/concepts/ blocks: - name: "Scala with Play" task: env_vars: # Define an environment variable # Needed for use in scripts/test-sbt and scripts/test-gradle # - https://docs.semaphoreci.com/essentials/environment-variables/ - name: SCALA_VERSION value: "2.12.6" # Commands in a prologue run at the beginning of each parallel job. # - https://docs.semaphoreci.com/reference/pipeline-yaml-reference/ prologue: commands: - cd $HOME - ls -lah # Checkout code from Git repository.
+This step is mandatory if the # job is to work with your code. - checkout # sem-version expects binary version: - sem-version scala 2.12 # Restore dependencies from the cache, command won't fail if key is # missing.
+More on caching: # - https://docs.semaphoreci.com/reference/toolbox-reference/#cache - cache restore sbt-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt),sbt-$SEMAPHORE_GIT_BRANCH,sbt-master - cache restore ivy2-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt),ivy2-$SEMAPHORE_GIT_BRANCH,ivy2-master - cache restore gradle-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt),gradle-$SEMAPHORE_GIT_BRANCH,gradle-master jobs: - name: Tests # Define variables for a build matrix # - https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#matrix matrix: - env_var: JAVA_VERSION values: ["8", "11"] commands: - sem-version java $JAVA_VERSION - ./scripts/test-sbt - ./scripts/test-gradle # Commands in an epilogue run at the end of each parallel job. epilogue: commands: - cd $HOME - ls -lah - cache store sbt-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt) .sbt - cache store ivy2-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt) .ivy2/cache - cache store gradle-$SEMAPHORE_GIT_BRANCH-$(checksum $SEMAPHORE_PROJECT_NAME/build.sbt) .gradle/caches